 The engineers at Safety First Shields have over 20 years of experience in working with high power RF systems.
 They have a thorough understanding of how RF works and how to block it.
 In their development of the smart meter guard, they incorporated the Faraday cage principle which is technically proven to block RF waves.

-I received my Smart Meter Guard a few weeks ago.
-It came with installation instructions and 2 pieces of rubber spacers.
+When I received my Smart Meter Guard, it came with installation instructions and 2 pieces of rubber spacers.
 On the instructions, they said there are basically 3 types of smart meters.
 They provide 3 different instructions depending on the meter that you have.
 Of course, we have the least common utility box where the metal ring at the base of the meter is covered by the utility box lid, so I had to use the rubber spacer to install the guard.
 Even though I had to install the guard with the rubber spacer, it was easy to do.

 I have an EMF sensor, so I have used it to test near the smart meter.
 Before putting the guard on the meter, my sensor was registering around 90mG.
 After installing the guard, it typically registered between 1-5mG, with spikes to 11mG.

-Even if you are not already sensitive to EMFs, it’s always a good thing to lower the amount of radiation you are being exposed to.
+Even if you are not already sensitive to EMFs, it’s still always a good thing to lower the amount of radiation in which you are being exposed.
 If your meter is on the back of a wall that goes into a room in your house, I would install this guard immediately for RF and EMF protection.